Conectric/conectric-usb-gateway/README.md

 ### onGatewayReady

 This is an optional callback that should be provided if you want to know when the USB router has been inserted and the gateway has established communications with it and is ready to send messages.
-Use this if you wish to use the text message sending functionality.
+Use this if you wish to use the text message sending or RS-485 functionality.

 ```javascript
 const gateway = require('conectric-usb-gateway');